LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

    nondeterminism could include:

    * The version of Python that is run.
-This should be the one chosen in step 1 above, but may not be if other versions have been installed -- see for example ticket `#1302`_ ("installing Python 3 breaks ``bin\tahoe`` on Windows").
+This should be the one chosen in step 1 above, but might not be if other versions have been installed -- see for example ticket `#1302`_ ("installing Python 3 breaks ``bin\tahoe`` on Windows").
 It is also potentially possible for Python subprocesses to use a different instance of Python,